Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Computing accuracy bounds in applied inverse problems

 \subsection{Accuracy bounds for super-resolution of multi-spectral satellite data}

 Single image super-resolution converts a low-resolution image with coarse details to a corresponding high-resolution image with higher visual quality and refined details.
 Even if prior information is utilized, there can exist multiple high-resolution solutions for the same low-resolution image.
 Thus, the inverse problem of super-resolution satisfies our central assumption \eqref{eq:centralassumption}.
-Additionally, assessing the quality of the output is not straightforward, there are many different quantitative metrics - such as the peak signal to noise ratio (PSNR) or the structural similarity index (SSIM) - and these metrics only loosely correlate to human perception \cite{anwar2020deep}.
+Assessing the quality of the output is not straightforward, there are many different quantitative metrics - such as the peak signal to noise ratio (PSNR) or the structural similarity index (SSIM) - and these metrics only loosely correlate to human perception \cite{anwar2020deep}.
 Another key challenge is to determine the limit to the super-resolution factor.
-This is particularly difficult in super-resolution of multi-spectral satellite data due to dataset sizes and the resulting need for quantitative methods.
-A resulting challenge is to choose the optimal fraction between high and low resolution for different senors and selections of spectral bands.
+This is difficult in super-resolution of multi-spectral satellite data due to dataset sizes and the resulting need for quantitative methods.
+A resulting challenge is to choose the optimal fraction between high and low resolution for different sensors and selections of spectral bands.
 This question is unanswered.
-However, the question that is tackled in \cite{atkinson1997choosing}, is what the best spatial resolution for obtaining the optimum accuracy on a down-stream task, such as land cover classification.
+In \cite{atkinson1997choosing}, the question of what the best spatial resolution for obtaining the optimum accuracy on a down-stream task is, such as land cover classification, is tackled.
 The authors \cite{atkinson1997choosing} claim that the spatial resolution with the maximal local variance is optimal.
 The underlying assumption is that scenes are assumed to be composed of objects with different reflectance values on a continuous background and that if the spatial resolution is that of the objects the local variance will be maximal \cite{curran1987airborne}.
-Similarly, in \cite{mercer1911experimental}, as early as 1911, and \cite{smith1938empirical} in 1938, the authors empirically investigate the relation between local variance and spatial resolution.
-Part $(i)$ of Theorem \ref{lem:lemmasym} provides a lower bound depending on the super-resolution factor to the super-resolution error of any method on a given dataset.
-Additionally, the best super-resolution methods on a given dataset can be determined with the upper bound, in part $(ii)$ of Theorem \ref{lem:lemmasym}.
+In \cite{mercer1911experimental}, as early as 1911, and \cite{smith1938empirical} in 1938, the authors empirically investigate the relation between local variance and spatial resolution.
+Theorem \ref{lem:lemmasym} provides a lower bound depending on the super-resolution factor to the super-resolution error of any method on a given dataset.
+The best super-resolution methods on a given dataset can be determined with the upper bound of Theorem \ref{lem:lemmasym}.
 In the following, we only compute the RMSE to validate the accuracy bounds provided by Theorem \ref{lem:lemmasym}.
-However, as mentioned, determining the best super-resolution method on a given dataset is dependent on the norm and evaluation score and beyond the scope of this work.